jonathanye29/unit3_project/README.md

         self.ids.terminal.text = f"{terminal}"
 ```

 To decrease the possibility of human errors, I decided to use checkboxes to select certain values such as the terminal.
 Instead of having the user have to type in which terminal the flight is in, they can just select the right one using a checkbox.
 The method shown in the code above handles the click event of a checkbox.
 The method takes three arguments, checkbox, value, and terminal.
 If the value of the checkbox is true (meaning it has been checked), the method sets the value of the selected_location attribute to the terminal value.
 It then sets the text of the terminal to the selected terminal, and when the user adds the flight, the selected terminal is inputted into the database.
-I use this more than once, for other values such as gate numbers and the statuses of flights.
+I use this more than once, for other values such as gate numbers and the statuses of flights, and in other parts of the application such as the login and registration system.

 #### Insert Query